DavidCoppin/tracking/README.md

 Tracking algorithm for coastal precipitating systems
 ----------------------------------------------------

 This repository contains source-code for the tracking of coastal rainfall precipitation.
+A few lines of this code are inspired from the code used in "Global Detection and Analysis of Coastline-Associated Rainfall Using an Objective Pattern Recognition Technique" by Bergemann et al., 2015, available at https://journals.ametsoc.org/doi/10.1175/JCLI-D-15-0098.1`

 For more details, see the scientific publication.
-`Detection and analysis of high-resolution tropical coastal precipitation using a tracking algorithm: application to interactions between diurnal cycle and Madden-Julian Oscillation over the Maritime Continent`
+`Detecting and tracking coastal precipitation in the tropics: methods and insights into multi-scale variability of tropical precipitation`

 It runs in two consecutive steps:
  * Tracking = tracks coastal systems and creates of pickles